trungd/ml-graph/README.md

-Easy interface for prototyping and running graph-related machine learning experiments
+Easy interface for prototyping and running graph-related machine learning experiments.
+The code uses scikit-learn or pytorch depending on each implementation.

 ## Graph kernels